-"Let me express my thanks for guiding me through one of your plans towards the successful completion of my first Ironman 70.3 last weekend in Luxembourg.
+"Let me express my thanks for guiding me through one of your plans for my first Ironman 70.3 last weekend in Luxembourg.
 I did 05:44:11 with a big smile on my face at the finish line and ZERO pain in my muscles!!!"
 Giordano Mastrocinque, June 2016

-Generally there are seven workouts per week, consisting of 2 swims, 2 cycles, 2 to 3 runs and a strength workout.
-Weekend training generally consists of a long ride and a long run, with shorter workouts in the week.
+You can start this plan any Monday.
+Generally there are 7 workouts per week, consisting of 2 swims, 2 cycles, 2 to 3 runs and a strength workout.
+Weekends generally involve a long ride and a long run, with shorter workouts in the week.
 Every fourth week is an active recovery period with a lower training volume to help your body adapt.
+To be successful with this plan you would ideally have around six months of triathlon experience.

 These technique swim workouts should never feel too hard.
 Their purpose is to help improve your stroke and feel for the water.
 See the instructions attached to Day 1 for the KEY to abbreviations.
 See paper clip icon above, for swim drill descriptions.